eslint/rfcs/designs/2023-rule-performance-statistics/README.md

     ```

-  - [_lib/linter/timing.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-126a649c1db33de2cfe67b418435b10d45fc310143547e334f7be9a1a73c0901R142): The Linter collects the TIMING information in the `time(key, fn, filename, reset)` function where we have added two optional parameters to collect more granular information for the `filename` for a given rule.
-We collect this information in a new Object `times` which is persisted in a new Map `lintTimesPerRule` under the key `"lintTimes"`.
-Finally, we add new function `timing.getLintTime()`, with which the Linter can collect the respective lint times.
-The `reset` parameter is used reset the times once a file is re-parsed.
+  - [_lib/linter/timing.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-126a649c1db33de2cfe67b418435b10d45fc310143547e334f7be9a1a73c0901R142): The Linter collects the TIMING information in the `time(key, fn, filename, slots)` function where we have added two optional parameters to collect more granular information for the `filename` for a given rule in `slots`, which is the linter's internal slots map.
+The current filename is also stored in `slots.resetTimes` which can be used to reset the times when that file gets re-parsed.
+Note, that we import three helper functions: `startTime()`, `endTime()`, and `storeTime()` which are also used in the linter below to normalize how to record and track times for each (parse, rules, fix) property.

   - [_lib/linter/linter.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-a4ade4bc7a7214733687d84fbb54b625e464d13be7181caf54f564e5985db980R1117): When the `stats` option is enabled, the Linter class method `verifyAndFix()` adds the properties `directives`, `fixPasses`, `times` and `violations` to the `LintResult` object.
-    - To collect the times information, the Linter only calls `times.time(ruleId, ruleListeners)` when `times.enabled = true`.
-Hence, we add a condition here that the function is also called when `stats=true`.
-This, in turn, is called from `runRules()`, so we must add the `stats` option as an extra input parameter.
+    - To collect the times information, the Linter thus far only called `timing.time(ruleId, ruleListeners)` when `times.enabled = true`.
+Hence, we add a condition here that the function may also be called when `stats=true`.
+This, in turn, is called from `runRules()`, so we must add the `stats` option as an extra input parameter as well as `slots` where we store the collected time information (i.e. the linter's internal slots map).
     - For all collected properties, we and extend the `internalSlotsMap` and add helper functions (`getDirectives()`, `getFixPasses()`, `getTimes()`, `getViolations()`) respectively to store and later collect them to append to the lint result.
     - The properties *directives* and *violations* are already collected by ESLint via `commentDirectives.directives` and `commentDirectives.problems` and only need to be persisted.
-    - The *parse* time property (`times.parse`) is collected in the `parse()` function.
-Here, we also store the filename in the `resetTimes` variable to reset the times data.
+    - The *parse* time property (`times.parse`) is wrapped around the `parse()` function.
+Note, that we also track the filename in `slots.resetTimes`to reset the rules times data (if not in fix mode) as this signals a new parse of a file that has already been linted.
     - The `fixPasses` property is implemented and collected from the Linter method `verifyAndFix()`.